 Snorkel With Nurse Sharks

-The Belize Barrier Reef is the largest barrier reef in the Western Hemisphere, stretching for 185 miles along the coastline of the Caribbean Sea.
-The Belize reef system, is a world-famous destination for scuba diving and snorkeling.
+The Belize Barrier Reef is the largest in the Western Hemisphere, stretching for 185 miles along the coastline of the Caribbean Sea.
+The Belize reef system is a world-famous destination for scuba diving and snorkeling.
 The best snorkeling and diving places are located close to the islands of Belize known as the Cayes and are easily accessible by boat.
 The clear waters of the Caribbean coupled with a mostly white sand ocean floor make for some stunning views of the reef and other marine life.
-Here is home of the famous Shark Ray Alley – swim with sharks and sting rays!
+Here is the famous Shark Ray Alley – swim with sharks and sting rays!